nuxt/content/docs/content/index.md

   File-based CMS

   #description{unwrap="p"}
-  Write your content in Markdown, YML, CSV or JSON and query it in your components.
+  Write your content in Markdown, YAML, CSV or JSON and query it in your components.
   :::

   :::u-page-card